jgraham909/revmgo/README.md

 ### app.conf

-Add the following line to your revel application's init.go inside the init() function.

-    revel.OnAppStart(func() { revmgo.AppInit() })

-Additional settings can be configured via the following directives
+Settings can be configured via the following directives in app.conf.

 #### revmgo.dial